elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 This document will guide through all new changes introduced when migrating to our new kubernetes deployment backend.
 All customers with a Kubernetes cluster created on Kubernetes 1.25 and earlier are affected.

 We have received, and acted upon, customer feedback since our main announcement 2023Q4.
-Two most notable changes:
+We provide two additional paths to reach v1.26:

 - We've reverted to continue providing Ingress/Certmanager.
-- We offer an additional cluster for free during 30 days, to become your new cluster.
+- We offer you a new additional cluster (v1.26 or latest version), for free during 30 days.

 <br>

 ![Show-Details](/img/kubernetes/capi-migration/flowchart_shorter_overview.png)

-There are a few changes listed below.
-Make sure to carefully read through and understand them in order to avoid potential downtime during the upgrade.
 All customers will receive this information when we upgrade clusters to v1.26, which also includes the migration procedure.
+Make sure to carefully read through and understand the procedure and changes in order to avoid potential downtime during the upgrade.

 **Pre-Upgrade Information:**